 Enhanced IRAS-Tax Agent Relationship

-IRAS recognises tax agents as our partners in administering of the Singapore tax system and in facilitating tax compliance.
+IRAS recognises tax agents as our partners in administering the Singapore tax system and in facilitating tax compliance.
 As tax agents work closely with their clients, they also glean valuable insights into the business needs and concerns of their clients.
 They serve as a valuable channel of feedback for IRAS in the formulation and refinement of tax policies and practices.

 Given that IRAS and tax agents share the same objectives of encouraging maximum voluntary tax compliance and facilitating business growth and wealth through sound and effective tax policies, IRAS formulated the Enhanced IRAS-Tax Agent Relationship Framework to support closer partnership and collaboration between tax agents and IRAS, particularly in the area of training and improving the competence of tax agents.

-Principles and Strategies
+Principles and strategies

 1. Mutually beneficial – Both parties stand to gain from the enhanced relationship.